How to Remove a Tile Floor: A Step-By-Step Guide

 How to Remove Floor Tile Adhesive

-2. After waiting the recommended time period for the adhesive remover product, use your scraper to work up the loosened material.
+- After waiting the recommended amount of time for the adhesive remover product, use your scraper to work up the loosened material.
 If your tile was placed with tile mortar or thinset — both of which will look like cement — you may need to use a chisel and hammer to chip away the larger pieces.

 Removing the Underlayment